 “Information no longer matters.
 The ability to tease relevant insights from information and share it to help others benefit has changed from being a differentiator to table stakes.” -Ed Marsh, founder, Consilium Global Business Advisors, LLC

+Whatever the future of sales is, it's never been a more exciting time for the profession.
 By having the experts look at where sales has been and where it’s likely going, it’s clear to see the future leaves plenty of room for innovation, education, and kick-ass salespeople.

 Editor's note: This post was originally published in May 2018 and has been updated for comprehensiveness.